 Regardless of where you live, you can have a no-smoking policy in your rentals as long as you do not discriminate against a protected class in implementing and enforcing the policy.
 In fact, landlords are increasingly instituting no-smoking policies to deal with odor and smoke issues as well as out of a concern for tenant health.

-And if you have a tenant who is disabled and smoking marijuana medicinally and you live in a state where medical marijuana is not legal, you are not required to accommodate medical marijuana usage.
+If you have a tenant who is disabled and smoking marijuana medicinally, and you live in a state where medical marijuana is not legal, you are not required to accommodate medical marijuana usage.

 If you live in a state with legal medical marijuana and you have a disabled tenant who is smoking it, a mediator could help resolve the situation by helping you and your tenant agree on mutually acceptable solutions.
 In addition, consider consulting an attorney.
 And if you take Section 8 vouchers, check with your local Fair Housing about the rules.